How to protect our investments from inflation?

 “If more dollars are needed to buy something than before, it is logical that the change occurs in the relative value that people assign not only to the purchased object, but also to the currency used to make the purchase,” says Tillier.

-If the theory is real, then it would be convenient to buy another currency in which its purchasing power remains the same or increases as the dollar loses value.
+If the theory is real, then the best thing would be to buy another currency in which its purchasing power remains the same or increases as the dollar loses value.
 Before investment was directed towards Gold, today we also have cryptocurrencies.

 In particular, the supply of Bitcoin is limited.
 So that its price and dollar value is pre-programmed to go up.